WesleyYDS/bolichePontos/README.md

 <h2 align="center"> BolichePontos </h2>

 <p align="center">
 This repo should auxiliate on the counting of score in bowling.
-It uses console .NET Core and xUnit for Unit Testing.
+It uses a .NET Core ClassLib for the logic and xUnit for Unit Testing.
 </p>

 <p align="center">